hubidu/heimdall-io/report-app/README.md

 - DONE Detail View: Show history and switch between tests
 - DONE Detail View: Enlarge screenshots
 - DONE Detail View: Reference successes/failures of other test runs
 - DONE Use a card view to show the test timeline

+- DONE Detail View: Show list of steps
-- Detail View: Merge steps into screenshot timeline
+- Detail View: Highlight/Mark steps in screenshot list
 - Mark same error as current in previous failures
 - Ability to hide/quarantine failing tests (also do automatically after X failures)
 - Show more info about the test in success/failure bars popover